 Known as the rarest native pine in America, the Torrey pine is a magnificent tree originally from southern California, with sub-populations in both San Diego and Santa Barbara.
 Extensive conservation practices are in place for the San Diego trees, which are part of Torrey Pines State Park and have been protected since 1885.
 A long history of fire damage in Southern California is cause for concern, as the current population of the pines counts less than 5,000 mature individuals.

 *Image of Pinus torreyana var. torreyana Parry ex Carrière

-Lord Howe Island is over 400 miles from the mainland of Australia and that’s where the Lord Howe Island Stick-insect resides.
-In 1918, a ship crashed and introduced rats to the island, which devoured all of the species of stick-insects on Lord Howe Island.
-The Australian government is planning to eradicate the rats on Lord Howe Island, and the absence of the predators will have a positive impact on all of the stick-insects of the island.
+Lord Howe Island is over 400 miles from the mainland of Australia and that’s where the Lord Howe Island stick-insect resides.
+In 1918, a ship crashed and introduced rats to the island, which devoured all the species of stick-insects on Lord Howe Island.
+The Australian government is planning to eradicate the rats on Lord Howe Island, and the absence of the predators will have a positive impact on all the stick-insects of the island.